 Call Your Doctor

-- Heavy vaginal bleeding (This may not occur until about one week after the operation, when the healing scar is shed from the cervix.)
+- Heavy vaginal bleeding (This may not occur until about 1 week after the operation, when the healing scar is shed from the cervix.)

 - Abdominal or pelvic pain that worsens